Cardboard Frozen Food Boxes

 Benefits Of Using Large Frozen Food Boxes For Freezer Management

-• Wider inner spacing
+• Allows wider inner spacing

-• Easy pallet handling
+• Supports pallet handling steps

 • Supports long-distance cold transport